zongxian-ctrl/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest duke.jar file from github and place into an empty folder.
 3. Open `cmd` or `terminal` and navigate to the folder of the duke.jar file.
-4. Run command `java -jar duke.jar`
+4. Run command `java -jar duke.jar`.
 5. If there is no previous file, Duke will create a new text file at `/data/duke.txt`.
 6. Refer to the Features below for details of each command.